-The Board confirmed the company’s list of officers for the year ahead, including the promotions of Pete Carrico to Senior Vice President of SCS Field Services Operations, Management and Monitoring, and Julio Nuno to SCS Engineers’ Senior Vice President of Environmental Services.
+The Board confirmed the company’s list of officers for the year ahead, including the promotions of Pete Carrico to Senior Vice President of SCS Field Services Operations and Maintenance, and Julio Nuno to SCS Engineers’ Senior Vice President of Environmental Services, Southwest.

 SCS also welcomes new Project Director, Daniel Dietch, to its Miami, Florida, office.
 Mr. Dietch comes to the firm with more than 20 years of academic and professional experience in solid waste management.
 His experience includes master planning, landfill closure plans, operations and technology reporting, rate models and cost-benefit analyses, data management, and procurement.
 His expertise will help support achieving state and local sustainable recycling and waste management goals.
 Mr. Dietch is also the Mayor of Surfside, Florida, and brings the unique big-picture perspective of a public servant.

 “These colleagues are a key part of our success, and we are proud to announce their promotions,” said President and CEO Jim Walsh.
 “Our clients and SCS are thriving as new professionals join with our best and brightest employee-owners.”